top of page

 What you will go home with: One 4" x 5" photo etching plate (solar plate) that can be used over and over again (with an etching press), four 8" x 10" prints, knowledge and a happy belly.

-Food: I will have food to nosh on, sparkling water and juice.
+Food: I will have food to nosh on, sparkling water and wine.

-Salfi has taught a wide range of printmaking and artistic techniques, including drypoint, etching, photo etching, intro to screen printing, photo screen printing, cyanotype, drawing, and more.
-She has shared her expertise at Cornell University and The Ink Shop in Ithaca, NY, Saint Michael's College in Vermont, San Francisco Waldorf High School, as well as from her various studios over the past twenty-five years.
+Teaching: With over 25 years of teaching experience, I bring a wealth of knowledge and a deep passion for the creative process to my workshops.
+I’ve taught a broad range of printmaking and artistic techniques, including drypoint, etching, photo etching, intro to screen printing, photo screen printing, cyanotype, drawing, and more.
+I’ve had the privilege of sharing my expertise at Cornell University, The Ink Shop in Ithaca, NY, Saint Michael’s College in Vermont, San Francisco Waldorf High School, and from my various studios over the years.

-Salfi now maintains a dedicated studio practice in Little Compton, RI, and has exhibited her work in solo shows across both coasts, including A.I.R.
+Exhibiting: I maintain a dedicated studio practice in Little Compton, RI, and have exhibited my work in solo shows across both coasts, including A.I.R.
 Gallery (Brooklyn), Cornell University and Corners Gallery (Ithaca, NY), Arnot Art Museum, Elmira, NY, Mark Wolfe Contemporary Art (San Francisco), and BCA Center (Burlington, VT).
-Her work has been featured in the eCORNELL Keynote Series, Of Note Magazine, City Limits, Out of Bounds Radio, The Cornell Daily Sun, Chapter89 Magazine, The Wall Street Journal, and Artscope.
+My work has been featured in the eCORNELL Keynote Series, Of Note Magazine, City Limits, Out of Bounds Radio, The Cornell Daily Sun, Chapter89 Magazine, The Wall Street Journal, and Artscope.

-Canceled bookings: will receive a full refund (minus Paypal/bank processing fees) if cancellation is notified within 8 days of the workshop date.
+Canceled bookings: you will receive a full refund (minus Paypal/bank processing fees) if cancellation is notified within 5 days of the workshop date.

-Any cancellations 3 to 7 days before the workshop date will forfeit 50% of the cost of the workshop as well as the cost of Paypal processing/refund fees.
+Any cancellations 2-4 days before the workshop date will forfeit 50% of the cost of the workshop as well as the cost of Paypal processing/refund fees.

-2 days notice and under will forfeit the whole cost of the workshop.
+1 days notice will forfeit the whole cost of the workshop.